Many people have absorbed the myths to some extent. Below, we outline the myths and the facts—to encourage understanding and healing.

 A gay man who experienced sexual arousal when abused by a female may wonder whether it means that he is actually straight or wonder what it means that he was chosen by a woman or older girl.

 Being sexually used or abused, whether by males or females, can cause a variety of other emotional and psychological problems.
 However, boys and men often don’t recognize the connections between what happened and their later problems.
 To be used as a sexual object by a more powerful person, male or female, is never a good thing, and can cause lasting harm.

 This myth is especially dangerous because it can create terrible fear in boys and men.
 They may not only fear becoming abusers themselves, but that others will find out they were abused and believe they’re a danger to children.
 Sadly, boys and men who tell of being sexually abused often are viewed more as potential perpetrators than as guys who need support.

 While it is true that many (though by no means all) who sexually abuse children have histories of sexual abuse, it is NOT true that most boys who are sexually abused go on to sexually abuse others.
 The majority of boys do not go on to become sexually abusive as adolescents or adults; even those who do perpetrate as teenagers, if they get help when they’re young, usually don’t abuse children when they become adults.
 (See Am I Going to Become an Abuser?
 What if I Already Have?)

 For any man harmed by unwanted or abusive sexual experiences – and anyone who wants to support him – becoming free of these myths is necessary to overcoming the effects of the abuse, and to achieving the life he wants and deserves.

-Adapted and expanded from an online piece by Ken Singer.
+Adapted and expanded from a piece by Ken Singer.